Prabhnoor0/Vending_Machine/vending_machine/README.md

   - Check browser console for CORS errors
   - Verify both servers are using the correct ports

-- **Data Not Saving?**
-  - Check file permissions in the data directory
-  - Verify the directory exists and is writable

 ### Platform-Specific Issues

 #### Windows